 Stevenson Center includes the Dean's office and numerous classrooms, lecture halls and research laboratories incorporating approximately 35,000 sq ft.
 Biomedical engineering offices and research laboratories are housed in this building, although biomedical research is also done in laboratories in the Vanderbilt Medical Center complex.
 Electrical engineering and computer science also maintains some offices and classrooms in the Stevenson Center.

 Olin Hall is a nine-story building of classrooms, research and instructional laboratories, and offices for chemical and biomolecular engineering and mechanical engineering.
-Consisting of 51,480 sq ft Olin Hall was built in 1974 and renovated in 2011.
-Olin now offers modern undergraduate and research laboratories, new graduate student suites and updated classrooms.
+Consisting of 51,480 sq ft Olin Hall was built in 1974, renovated in 2011, and renovated again in 2015.
+Olin now offers modern undergraduate and research laboratories, new graduate student suites, and updated classrooms.

-ISIS-ISDE building on Nashville's Music Row (16th Avenue South) provides approximately 30,000 square feet of dry-laboratory, office and conference spaces for the School of Engineering's Institute for Space and Defense Electronics (ISDE) and the Institute for Software Integrated Systems (ISIS).
+Institute for Software Integrated Systems/Institute for Space and Defense Electronics on Nashville's Music Row (16th Avenue South) provides approximately 30,000 square feet of dry-laboratory, office, and conference spaces for these School of Engineering institutes.

 W.M.
-Keck FEL Center, once home to the university's free-electron laser, the Keck Center offers space to biomedical engineering's biomedical photonics research laboratories and associated faculty and graduate student offices.
+Keck FEL Center, once home to the university's free-electron laser, the Keck Center offers space to biomedical engineering's biomedical photonics research laboratories, the Biophotonics Center at Vanderbilt, and associated faculty and graduate student offices.
 It also houses lasers used in research projects in electrical engineering.

 Multiscale Modeling and Simulation facility is a 8,000-square-foot space on the city's famous Music Row (17th Avenue) creating a computational and computer science research corridor, which brings together like-minded and similarly focused individuals who can synergistically create new paradigms for computational research.